Take this short quiz to assess your mental and spiritual readiness for a psychedelic retreat.

 Even though one’s motivating reasons and the subsequent visions are deeply personal, there is one striking parallel in many people’s experiences: the presence of a divine entity in the form of a motherly teaching figure -- Mother Ayahuasca.

 Would you like to begin your own life-changing Ayahuasca healing?
 Behold Retreats can assist you in finding the right shamans and healers that best fit your needs!
-Apply for a consultation here.
+Schedule your consultation here, and let's begin.

 Ayahuasca is generally made by mixing two components: the Banisteriopsis caapi vine (or ‘Ayahuasca vine’) and the Psychotria viridis leaves (or ‘chacruna leaves’).